 The Canon TS8320 has decent printing speed.
 The first page of a black-only document comes out quickly, but subsequent pages aren't that much faster, and it's even slower for printing color documents.
 Surprisingly, it's very fast at printing photos.

 The Canon PIXMA TS8320's color accuracy is okay.
 It shouldn't be an issue for those who are just printing for their own collection or to add some color in a document, but it's not recommended for professionals whose work requires precise coloring.
+If you need a printer with better color accuracy, check out the HP ENVY Pro 6475.

 The Canon TS8320's photo printing quality is great.
 Blacks are deep and the colors are well-defined, but there's some banding in the grayscale.